In the following section we cover how to acclimate your recent purchase before adding them to your aquarium.

 Step 2.
 Check for DOA

-In the rare instance there are any dead or dying corals, fish or inverts please do not worry but DO NOT THROW THEM OUT!
+In the rare instance there are any dead or dying corals, fish or inverts please do not worry but do not throw them out.

-Send photos to firstname.lastname@example.org so that we can credit / replace them for you free of charge.
 You can also reach us during normal business hours at 416-265-8481 with any questions, comments or concerns.

 Step 3.
 Dipping Procedure